-Then, just one week before the inauguration, law enforcement received the most specific threat so far.
+Then, just one week before the inauguration, law enforcement received the men, just one meen servic me mangaration, mm emoreement received me most specific threat so far.
 Al-Shabaab was a Somali terrorist organization that had made clear it had the will and capability to strike overseas, and law enforcement officials believed it had adherents within the refugee communities scattered throughout the United States.
 Now the allegations of a single source set off a frantic race to find a member of the organization who may have slipped into the country from Somalia with a desire to change history.